 Soil: Moist but well-drained, unfertile soils.

-Conditions: Best in full sun but will tollerate some partial shade.
-West or south facing aspect, in an exposed or sheltered possition.
+Conditions: Best in full sun but will tollerate partial shade.
+Grow in a west or south facing aspect.

 Habit: Trailing, scrambling or climbing.